Types Of Anxiety Disorders

 Obsessive-compulsive disorder (OCD) involves a cycle of obsessive thoughts that sufferers attempt to satisfy with compulsive behaviors.
 Thoughts vary, but common fears include contamination by germs, losing control, being harmed, or seeing loved ones harmed.
 In an attempt to quiet the thoughts, a person will perform compulsive actions, such as washing their hands five times in a row or checking a locked door several times.

 Someone without OCD may double-check things, but they are usually able to move on quickly.
 A person with OCD may spend an entire day washing and re-washing dishes because the thoughts will not stop.
-Compulsing is often the only way they know to temporarily calm their minds.
+Compulsion is often the only way they know to temporarily calm their minds.

 Post-Traumatic Stress Disorder

 Post-Traumatic Stress Disorder (PTSD) is a disorder that develops after a person has experienced or seen a traumatic event.
 The terror is so powerful that it causes the person to have persistent anxiety, nightmares, and vivid flashbacks that can seem very real.
-It’s normal for people to struggle temporarily after trauma, but a person with PTSD will continue to have daily symptoms for months or years.
+It’s normal for people to struggle temporarily after trauma, but a person with PTSD will continue to have symptoms for months or years.

 Agoraphobia